K-Mo2/task-manager-app-back-end/README.md

 1- Create an account using valid email and password, the data entered is validated and then the password is hashed and salted to increase security, thus a JWT (Json Web Token) is created for the user which is used thereafter for authentication and authorization.

-2- Users can create a profile by providing their email, password, email and password.
+2- Users can create a profile by providing their email, password, name and age.

 3- Authenticated users can create, update and delete tasks as they desire.

 4- Authenticated users can also upload an avatar image for their profile which is validated therefore resized ,cropped and transformed to png before upload using a middleware.

 5- Users can signup, login and logout.

+6- It's also availabe to log all the users out say by the admin for example

 ## Technologies used